tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 style_model = StyleTransferModel()
 {% endhighlight %}

-Here we check shape of all layers and verify input shape and output shape
+Here we check the shape of all layers and verify input shape and output shape

 {% highlight python linenos %}